-As an admin of your Dashlane Business account, you have the ability to apply special settings and policies to your account, which will enable or disable certain features in Dashlane for you and the members of your account.
+Admins of a Dashlane Business plan have the ability to apply special settings and policies, which will enable or disable certain features in Dashlane for all members of their plan.

-You can find these settings under the Policies tab on the Admin Console.
-Please know that this tab is visible only to Business account admins, and not billing contacts or team members.
+These settings can be found under the Settings tab on the Admin Console.
+This tab is visible only to Dashlane Business admins, and not billing contacts or team members.

-To enable or disable particular settings, simply toggle the Settings button.
-Please note that enabling or disabling these settings affects all users on your account, including account admins.
+To enable or disable particular settings, simply toggle button next to them.
+Please note that enabling or disabling these settings affects all users on the plan, including the admins.

-Setting your company's domain(s) allows admins to put company items in the Business Space based on the company domain.
+Setting company's domain(s) allows admins to force company items into the Business Space once the Force company items to company space feature as part of Smart Space Management, was enabled as well.

 Force company items to the Business Space